MPES project management in the healthcare environment

 - Occupational health management policies

-- TD: Carrying out an Initial Environmental Review of a company: analysis of non-conformities, preventive actions, corrective actions.
+- TD: Conducting an Initial Environmental Review of a company: Analysis of non-compliance issues, preventive actions, corrective actions.

 - Water monitoring and quality, wastewater treatment systems